Accurate Estimation of Mutual Information in High Dimensional Data

 \section{Discussion}

-Accurate MI estimation in high-dimensional data remains difficult because no estimator is uniformly unbiased.
-Neural estimators offer flexibility, but most studies test them in well-sampled, linear settings that hide their limitations.
-We show that neural estimators become reliable when three requirements hold: the statistical dependence lies in a low-dimensional latent space; the critic is expressive enough to capture that space; and the dataset is large enough to resolve it.
-Under these conditions, three simple additions make neural MI estimation practical.
-First, a ``max-test’’ early-stopping rule prevents the runaway growth common in DV objectives.
-Second, using the MINE family critics within a probabilistic VSIB wrapper regularizes them at high information values.
-Third, a subsampling-and-extrapolation workflow detects bias, chooses the right critic dimension, and estimates information with error bars.
-Although we illustrated this with InfoNCE and specific network architectures, our analysis is agnostic to both, and any DV-based estimator can be treated similarly.
+Accurate MI estimation for high-dimensional data remains difficult because no estimator is uniformly unbiased \cite{paninski2003estimation}.
+Neural estimators offer promise, but most studies test them in well-sampled, linear settings that hide their limitations.
+We show that neural MI estimators become reliable when the underlying statistical dependence between the variables lies in a low-dimensional latent space, the chosen critic is expressive enough to capture that dependence, and the dataset is large enough to resolve it in the latent space.
+We propose three improvements that make neural MI estimation practical under these conditions.
+First, a ``max-test’’ early-stopping rule prevents the runaway growth common in estimators based on DV objectives.
+Second, using the MINE family critics within a probabilistic VSIB wrapper regularizes the estimation and decreases fluctuations at higher information values (up to $\sim10$ bits in our experiments).
+Third, a subsampling-and-extrapolation workflow can be used to detect bias, choose the right critic dimension, and estimate error bars.
+Although we illustrated this with InfoNCE and specific network architectures, our analysis can incorporate any DV-based estimator.

-Using these ingredients we obtained near-exact MI estimates, with error bars, in regimes that defeat classical methods (cf.~SI Fig.~\ref{si_fig:KSG_examples}), e.g., 784-dimensional image pairs with only $\sim 10^4$ samples.
-Across all experiments, our procedure never significantly overshot the ground truth, a crucial property because overestimation produces false positives in typical scientific applications \cite{strong1998entropy,margolin2006aracne,tang2014millisecond}, whereas modest underestimation vanishes as $N$ grows and finer structure is learned.
-This is also why the small downward bias sometimes visible at large $N$ (cf.~Fig.~\ref{fig:subsampling_sufficiency} (right)), which is an artifact of a fixed batch size unable to explore fine-scale data features, is not a major concern.
+Using these ingredients, we obtained near-exact MI estimates, with error bars, in regimes that defeat most methods (Appx.~Fig.~\ref{si_fig:KSG_examples}), e.g., 784-dimensional images with only $\sim 10^4$ samples.
+Across all experiments, our procedure never significantly overshot the ground truth MI values, which is crucial to avoid false positives in scientific applications \citep{strong1998entropy,margolin2006aracne,tang2014millisecond}.
+In contrast, modest underestimation vanishes as $N$ grows and finer structure is learned, and is, therefore, not a major concern.